Yeamy/SQLiteDataSet/README.md

 ===================================
 English | [中文](README-CN.md)

-This project is a simple tools to unSerialize SQLite data to Java Bean.
+This project is a simple tools to deserialize SQLite data to Java Bean.

 For java ResultSet also see [SQLDataSet](https://github.com/Yeamy/SQLDataSet/)